 You must have, or expect to get at time of application, a 2:1 degree in any subject.
 You must also meet other Civil Service eligibility requirements.
 See their website for details.

-If you enter accounting technician training with a Higher National Diploma (HND) you will get exemptions from certain exams.
+If you enter accounting technician training with an HND (SCQF Level 8) you will get exemptions from certain exams.